nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        - All customers with 'bernice' in their names are listed.
 A success message shown in the status message.
        - If you are using the default sample data, the customer `Bernice Yu` will be listed in the customer list.

-2. Finding customers with multiple keywords using command aliases.
+2. Finding customers with multiple keywords using the command alias.

     1. Test case: `findc alex david` <br>
        Expected: